-How often should I clean my freezer?
+How often should you clean your freezer?

 Unless there’s a lot of spillage, a prolonged power outage or you live in a high-humidity area, most freezers can get a thorough cleaning once a year, says Mummaw.
 Follow manufacturer’s suggestions, however, since recommendations vary from model to model.

 It should only take an hour or so to clean the freezer on average.
 Tack on more time if there are lots of spills.